Alfresco/docs-alfresco/content-services/6.0/admin/security.md

 ```

 Alternatively, the job can be executed immediately via a JMX console.
 The job makes use of `JobLockService` so it is safe to run in a clustered environment.

+> **Note:** Also, the CIFS authentication will only work if the Kerberos authentication is enabled.

 If the password upgrade job is enabled, make sure you enable the `log4j.logger.org.alfresco.repo.security.authentication.UpgradePasswordHashWorker` logging in `log4j.properties`.